axlerquiza/mental-state-recognizer/README.md

 # Mental State Recognizer (GUI Version)

 This project predicts a person's mental state based on their speech using a deep learning model.
 It utilizes a hybrid model combining **BiLSTM** and **CNN** to analyze features extracted from audio files.
+You can read more about the published paper [here](https://ieeexplore.ieee.org/document/10690712).

 ## Technologies Used